AresMUSH/aresmush.com/tutorials/code/troubleshooting.md

   run `npm audit fix` to fix them, or `npm audit` for details
 ```

 The NPM audit warnings come from off-the-shelf javascript libraries.
-They either apply to features that Ares doesn't use, or are obscure enough edge cases that we're not going to worry about it.
-(Seriously - MUSH clients use open unsecured telnet to connect; someone hacking some wacky javascript vulnerability is the least of your security issues.)
+We do our best to keep up with security issues, but most of these come out of EmberJS and its dependencies and are not Ares-specific.
+Others apply to features Ares isn't using, so we don't need to worry about them.

 ## Debug Mode